memgraph/docs/cypher-manual/clauses/where.md

 sidebar_label: WHERE
 ---

 `WHERE` isn't usually considered a standalone clause but rather a part of the `MATCH`, `OPTIONAL MATCH` and `WITH` clauses.

-The difference when using `WHERE` with these clauses is that it only filter the results in the case of the `WITH` clause, while it adds constraints to the patterns described in the case of `MATCH` and `OPTIONAL MATCH`.
+When used next to the `WITH` clause, the `WHERE` clause only filters the results, while when used with `MATCH` and `OPTIONAL MATCH` it adds constraints to the described patterns.

-`WHERE` is part of the directly preceding `MATCH` or `OPTIONAL MATCH` clause and should always be used like that to avoid problems with performance or results.
+`WHERE` should be used directly after `MATCH` or `OPTIONAL MATCH` clauses in order to avoid problems with performance or results.

 1. [Basic usage](#1-basic-usage)<br />
     1.1.
 [Boolean Operators](#11-boolean-operators)<br />